toxeek/eks_localstack/README.md

 ## REQUIREMENTS
 You will need localstack configured with the mock keys and ready to run.
 As this uses EKS, **YOU WILL NEED TO PURCHASE AT LEAST THE DEVELOPER VERSION OF LOCALSTACK**, which is super cheap, and mocking aws locally rocks.
 Please refer to the localstack GitHub for installation, etc: [localstack](https://github.com/localstack/localstack)

-You will need to have the aws-iam-authenticator tool installed in your system, and the aws cli.
+You will need to have the aws-iam-authenticator tool installed in your system, the aws cli and eksctl.
 We use the iam authenticator to create a local kubeconfig file using the aws cli.
 So after you provision the cluster, install [the aws iam authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) and aws cli.
 At this point, the user / role used to create the cluster is added to the system:master group in eks.
 So to install the aws-iam-authenticator, you can do it such as:
 ```bash
 $ sudo curl -o /usr/bin/aws-iam-authenticator https://amazon-eks.s3.us-west-2.amazonaws.com/1.21.2/2021-07-05/bin/darwin/amd64/aws-iam-authenticator && chmod +x /usr/bin/aws-iam-authenticator
 ```